fdgsof/foamDocumentation/softwareEnvironment.md

 ### OpenSCAD
 For parametric STL generation

+### QGIS
+The essential tool when working with "real" geometries.

+### MeshLab
+Quite useful for all kinds of cleanup and conversion work on STL files (and other mesh-type files).

 ### GUI options for blockMesh etc.
 THere are several options to have a graphical interface for blockMesh or snappyHexMesh.
 There are add-ins for Blender and FreeCAD, processing toolboxes such as the HELYX-Toolbox, IHfoam, simscale and many more.
 Helyx and IHfoam might be useful to get started, but in the end it's more efficient to work with "normal" textfiles (and without those GUI helpers) - especially when working on a cluster later on.